stuhlmueller/gpt.el/README.md

 # gpt.el

 gpt.el is a simple Emacs package that lets you interact with instruction-following language models like GPT-4 and Claude 3.5 Sonnet from your editor.
+You can either chat with a model or have it complete your text at-point.
-You can type a natural language command (with history and completion support) and optionally use the current region or all visible buffers as input for the model.
-The package displays the output of the model in a temporary or named buffer, and updates it as the model generates more text.
+You start a chat by typing a natural language command (with history and completion support) and optionally use the current region or all visible buffers as input for the model.
+The chat is created in a temporary or named buffer, and is updated as the model generates more text.
 You can issue follow-up commands that provide the interaction history in that buffer as context.
 You can also browse, save, and clear the command history for later reference.
+To complete at point, the model takes the buffer up to point as the text it should complete and the rest of the buffer content as context.

 ## Installation